Everyone's Favorite Apple Variety Has Sweet Fruit & Easy Care

 GALA APPLE TREE CARE

 The Gala Apple tree hardiness zones are 5-9.
 It can grow in most regions of the United States.
 The chill hour requirement for the Gala is 500 hours.
 We have even heard success stories about this fruit tree growing in zone 4 and zone 10.
-The Gala produces the best fruit in full sun and well draining soil.
+Check out the Apple Tree Growing Guide for more information on growing and harvesting apples.

 Gala Apple tree diseases may include apple scab, fire blight, or powdery mildew.
 The best way to avoid these issues is by establishing a regular watering schedule, applying a slow release fertilizer annually in early spring, and adding a thick 2 inch layer of mulch or organic matter at the base of the tree near the root system to help hold in moisture.
 Check out our blog on Apple Tree Diseases for more information.